jingye-xu/jy-personal-notes/grub.md

-# How to set grub to remember you last selected entry
+# How to set grub to remember your last selected entry
 1. Edit the file /etc/default/grub
     ```
     sudo vim /etc/default/grub